InvoiceFox/InvoiceFox-integration-OpenCart/README.md

 ###Creating the the inventory sales document

 * To get the Warehouse ID (in case you create Inventory sales documents out of orders) go to InvoiceFox/Cebelca > Inventory > Warehouses and click on Inventory/Zaloga at selected warehouse.
 Look at and URL where ?wh=X (where X is warehouse id)
+* The program finds items on the document based on product SKU in OpenCart.

 ###Creating the proforma invoice